tableau/connector-plugin-sdk/docs/index.md

 You need to do these things before you start:

 - Install the ODBC or JDBC driver that you’ll use with the connector you’ll create.
 - Install Tableau Desktop 2019.2 or later on a Windows or Mac computer.
+Tableau Desktop 2019.4 or is required to work with taco files.

 # Using a Connector